Agha Saleem’s Secret Treasure Trove

-Beit Al-Kreitlia, as with all houses of the wealthy and governing families had quarters known as the Hareem where the ladies of the house could relax safely from strangers’ eyes.
+Beit Al-Kreitlia, as with all houses of the wealthy and governing families had quarters known as the Harem where the ladies of the house could relax safely from strangers’ eyes.

-The ‘hareem’ at Beit Al-Kreitlia is situated on the first floor directly above the magic well – where lives the King of the Djinns.
-In the north-east corner of the hareem (probably under a mat) there is a slab with an iron ring.
+The ‘harem’ at Beit Al-Kreitlia is situated on the first floor directly above the magic well – where lives the King of the Djinns.
+In the north-east corner of the harem, there is a slab with an iron ring.

 Underneath is a secret hiding space, very small but big enough to hold the household money, jewels and small treasures in times of danger, possibly even a person.
 The patriarch of the family – Agha Saleem al-Kretli Bey was a miserly man who loved and hoarded gold.